The-Back-Room/Aero7-11/README.md

 # Aero7-11
 Aero 7 theme for Windows 11 23H2+!

-Supports 22H2 through 23H2.

 </div>

 > [!NOTE]
 > The uDWM patch folder labeled 21H2 will NOT work on 21H2.
 It should be for 22H2!
 >
 > Aero7-11 is made using the default `aero.msstyles` in Windows 11.
 This was made and tested on Windows 11 23H2 and 24H2.
-It is untested in 25H2, and DWM mods may be a bit buggy in 24H2.
+Supports 22H2 through 23H2.It is untested in 25H2, and DWM mods may be a bit buggy in 24H2.

 ## Warnings